lizmat/articles/5to6-signatures.md

 collected using a slurpy hash, which is also prefixed with an asterisk (e.g. `*%nameds`).

-Default values can be specified inside the signature by adding an expression after an equal sign (e.g. `$foo = 42`), which also makes that parameter optional.
+Default values can be specified inside the signature by adding an expression after an equal sign (e.g. `$foo = 42`), which makes that parameter optional.